corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/cordapps/cordapp-build-systems.md

 ### Migrating to the latest version of Corda Gradle plugins

 {{< note >}}
-The latest version of Corda Gradle plugins is 5.1.x.
-The 5.1.x Corda Gradle plugins require Gradle 7.
+The latest version of Corda Gradle plugins is 5.1.x, which require Gradle 7.
 {{< /note >}}

 The `cordformation` plugin has been updated to resolve some confusion surrounding its use.
 It now creates the following Gradle configurations: